Pema Khandu: Taking Office

 Pema Khandu assumed office as the Chief Minister of Arunachal Pradesh on July 17, 2016.
-State's administrative landscape saw a transformation with inclusive and transparent governance.
+The state's administrative landscape saw a transformation towards inclusive and transparent governance.

 Special Campaigns

 In 2018, the government of Arunachal Pradesh initiated the "Arunachal Rising Campaign" to highlight key state and central flagship programs at the grassroots level.
-Since its inception, extensive efforts have been undertaken in the remotest corners of each district to raise awareness among the beneficiaries.
+Since its inception, extensive efforts have been undertaken in the remotest corners of each district to raise awareness among beneficiaries.

 The Chief Minister visited every district, addressing mass public rallies during the Jan Sampark Yatra.
 During these rallies, ASHA members, Anganwadi workers, and progressive farmers were honored, while Gram Preraks (Publicity Agents) were appointed for each CD Block to disseminate information about state and central government flagship programs in villages where awareness was lacking.
-As part of this comprehensive campaign, teachers from secondary and higher secondary schools were designated as communicators to share information about government flagship programs and sensitize school children under the "Chief Minister's Youth Outreach Programme".
+As part of this comprehensive campaign, teachers from secondary and higher secondary schools were designated as communicators to share information about government flagship programs among school children under the "Chief Minister's Youth Outreach Programme".
 This concerted effort aimed to ensure that the benefits of various schemes reached even the most remote areas of the state.

 Sarkar Aapke Dwaar

-Introduced in 2018, Sarkar Aapke Dwar (Government at Your Doorstep) stands as Arunachal Pradesh government's expansive initiative for public outreach and grievance redressal.
+Introduced in 2018, Sarkar Aapke Dwar (Government at Your Doorstep) stands as the Arunachal Pradesh government's expansive initiative for public outreach and grievance redressal.
 Led by Deputy Commissioners at the district level, the program entails Jan-Sunwai camps in blocks and panchayats on the first day of each month, addressing and resolving people's grievances on the spot.
 This initiative has now been termed as 'Seva Apke Dwar'.